somaniarushi/arxivscan/README.md

-# Paper Finder
+# Newsie  📰
-Find papers from specific authors on arxiv, sorted by date.
-Currently designed for local hosting only.
+**Find papers from specific authors on arxiv, sorted by date.** Currently designed for local hosting only.

-## Instructions
+## Running Project Locally
-To run on your localhost, do the following:
+To run on , do the following:

 1. Create a local environment
 ```